ssvlabs/ssv-network/docs/local-dev.md

 ### [Intro](../README.md) | [Architecture](architecture.md) | [Setup](setup.md) | [Tasks](tasks.md) |  Local development

 ## Running against a local node / testnet
-You can deploy and run this contracts in a local node like Hardhat's, Ganache, etc. or public testnets.
+You can deploy and run these contracts in a local node like Hardhat's, Ganache, or public testnets.
 This guide will cover the process.

 ### Run [Setup](setup.md)
-Execute the steps to setup all tools needed.
+Execute the steps to set up all tools needed.

 ### Configure Environment
 Copy [.env.example](../.env.example) to `.env` and edit to suit.
 - `[NETWORK]_ETH_NODE_URL` RPC URL of the node
-- `[NETWORK]_OWNER_PRIVATE_KEY` Private key of the deployer account, without 0x prefix `GAS_PRICE` example 30000000000
+- `[NETWORK]_OWNER_PRIVATE_KEY` Private key of the deployer account, without 0x prefix
+- `GAS_PRICE` example 30000000000
-`GAS` example 8000000
+- `GAS` example 8000000
-`ETHERSCAN_KEY` etherescan API key to verify deployed contracts `SSVTOKEN_ADDRESS` SSV Token contract address `MINIMUM_BLOCKS_BEFORE_LIQUIDATION` number of blocks before the cluster enters into liquidatable state.
+- `ETHERSCAN_KEY` etherescan API key to verify deployed contracts
+- `SSVTOKEN_ADDRESS` SSV Token contract address
+- `MINIMUM_BLOCKS_BEFORE_LIQUIDATION` a number of blocks before the cluster enters into a liquidatable state.
 Example: 214800 = 30 days
-`OPERATOR_MAX_FEE_INCREASE` the fee increase limit in percentage with this format: 100%  =  10000, 10% = 1000 - using 10000 to represent 2 digit precision
+- `OPERATOR_MAX_FEE_INCREASE` the fee increase limit in percentage with this format: 100%  =  10000, 10% = 1000 - using 10000 to represent 2 digit precision
-`DECLARE_OPERATOR_FEE_PERIOD` the period in which an operator can declare a fee change (seconds) `EXECUTE_OPERATOR_FEE_PERIOD` the period in which an operator fee change can be executed (seconds) `VALIDATORS_PER_OPERATOR_LIMIT` the number of validators an operator can manage `SSVNETWORK_PROXY_ADDRESS` SSVNetwork proxy address, set it when runnning upgrade-ssv-network.ts script `SSVNETWORKVIEWS_PROXY_ADDRESS` SSVNetworkViews proxy address, set it when runnning upgrade-ssv-network-views.ts script
+- `DECLARE_OPERATOR_FEE_PERIOD` the period in which an operator can declare a fee change (seconds)
+- `EXECUTE_OPERATOR_FEE_PERIOD` the period in which an operator fee change can be executed (seconds)
+- `VALIDATORS_PER_OPERATOR_LIMIT` the number of validators an operator can manage
+- `SSVNETWORK_PROXY_ADDRESS` SSVNetwork proxy address
+- `SSVNETWORKVIEWS_PROXY_ADDRESS` SSVNetworkViews proxy address

 #### Network configuration
 In [hardhat.config.ts](../hardhat.config.ts) you can find specific configs for different networks, that are taken into account only when the `[NETWORK]_ETH_NODE_URL` parameter in `.env` file is set.